aysf/aysf/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C/C++, JavaScript, Python, Ruby, Rust, Shell, and HTML/CSS
+- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on computational mechanics
 - 📫 How to reach me: [email](mailto:ansufw@gmail.com), [Linkedin](https://www.linkedin.com/in/rida-elbahtouri/)